aery32/aery32/README.md

 ## License

-Aery32 Software Framework and its library is licensed under the new BSD license:
+Aery32 Software Framework is licensed under the new BSD license:

 > Copyright (c) 2012-2013, Muiku Oy
 > All rights reserved.